Community support services

-The directory is available online and as a hard copy from the City's libraries and administration building on Civic Boulevard, Rockingham.
+The directory is available online and as a hard copy from the City's libraries and Administration Building on Civic Boulevard, Rockingham.

 We have pledged to make our City a suicide safer community.
-This means we are committed to ensuring there there are enough resources to help people understand suicide awareness and prevention.
+This means we are committed to ensuring there are enough resources to help people understand suicide awareness and prevention.

 We regularly conduct the Living Works training programs: